 For this light, I had to place this cover over the electrical box and screw small screw caps over the mounting screws to secure the light to the ceiling.

 Step 7: Turn the Power Back On and Check your Work

 Once everything is tight, it’s time to check your work.
 Make sure you have the correct lightbulbs in your light, and then go turn the power on.
 If you’re light works, you did it–you conquered how to replace a light fixture!

 If it doesn’t work (and you really did turn the power back on and you’ve tried with brand new lightbulbs), most likely it’s an issue with the wires.
 I’ve had that happen before when I didn’t twist and tape the wires well enough, and they came apart when I was hanging the light up.
 Easy fix, just repeat steps 4-6!
 If everything looks right after you double check and it’s still not working, use your voltage checker to make sure you have power at the electrical wires.
 If you do and the light still doesn’t work, I’d call an electrician for help.
 It could be a faulty light or something else more complicated.

-P.S.
-I share how to replace a light fixture for outdoor lights in this post–while there are a lot of the same steps, there’s a few additional things to take into consideration.
+If you’re looking for a new outdoor light, check out how to replace a light fixture for outdoor lights–while there are a lot of the same steps, there’s a few additional things to take into consideration.

 Last but not least, please review our Disclaimer before completing any project we describe here.